12 Unit Program

 Click here to read the Terms & Conditions of application.

 Blak Design: KHT Jewellery Program is proudly supported by the Ian Potter Foundation, and has been developed in partnership with the National Gallery of Victoria and RMIT University.
+We also acknowledge the generous support of the Australian Council for the Arts, City of Melbourne and Federation Square.

 Image: Maree Clarke, Thung-ung Coorang (Kangaroo teeth necklace) collection.
 Image courtesy of the National Gallery of Victoria.